StenElling/ADA/Project ADA/README.md

 Notice that we were only two doing this project.
-Out third group member droped out of the course in beginning of november and he has therefor not contributed to the project.
-We hope that this we be taken in consideration when grading this project.
+Our third group member droped out of the course in the beginning of november and he has therefore not contributed to the project beyond the planning.
+We hope that this will be taken in consideration when grading this project.
 # Title
 Zurich on the move
 # Abstract